pyliaorachel/rpi-esp8266/README.md

 end)
 ```

-Copy the client script below into the ESP shell to send a "hello world" message:
+Then send the following commands to the ESP through the ESP shell, which lets the client connect with the server, and send a "hello world" message to the server:
 ```
 print("ESP8266 Client")
 wifi.sta.disconnect()